 Because of the tremendous public health and medical burden of infectious diseases, and because of the great potential for prevention and reduction of morbidity and mortality, Nebraska public health officials have prioritized the understanding of the epidemiology and control of infectious diseases in our population.
 As we increasingly focus our resources on controlling and reducing health care costs, we believe that all sectors of society will need and want a thorough understanding of the distribution and determinants of infectious diseases in our population.
-Our agency's goal is to be the leading provider of this information.
-We are extremely excited about the opportunity to supplement our current team with an Infectious Disease Epidemiology Fellow and believe this person will help us effectively advance this agenda.
-For a qualified applicant, the mentors will recommend employment opportunities to agency leadership upon the successful completion of the fellowship.
+Our agency's goal is to be the leading provider of such information.
+We are extremely excited about the opportunity to supplement our current One Health team with an Infectious Disease Epidemiology Fellow and believe that such a resource will enable us to advance this agenda.
+For the qualified applicant, the supervisory team will advocate for employment opportunities to be available at the completion of the fellowship.

-The Nebraska Office of Epidemiology provides an ideal training opportunity to an Infectious Disease Epidemiology Fellow.
-This office is responsible for studying the epidemiology of reportable infectious diseases and investigating infectious disease outbreaks.
-The infectious disease epidemiology team consists of State Epidemiologist, a CDC Career Epidemiology Field Officer (CEFO), Health Associated Infections Medical Director, Emerging Infectious Disease Epidemiologist, EIS Officer, and 28 other program-specific epidemiologists.
+The Nebraska Epidemiology Unit provides an ideal training opportunity for an Infectious Disease Epidemiology Fellow.
+This Unit is responsible for studying the epidemiology of reportable infectious diseases and investigating infectious disease outbreaks.
+The infectious disease epidemiology team consists of State Epidemiologist, a CDC Career Epidemiology Field Officer (CEFO), Emerging Infectious Disease Epidemiologist, EIS Officer, and 13 other program-specific epidemiologists.

-The Fellow will work as part of this team with particular focus on enteric, vector-borne, and zoonotic diseases.
+The Fellow will work as part of this team with particular focus on enteric, and vector-borne & zoonotic diseases.
 The team members are located in close proximity to each other in various parts of our integrated Health & Human Services agency.
 The training and skill development of the Fellow will be the primary responsibility of the primary mentor.
 All team members will be at the disposal of the Fellow to provide expertise in selected aspects of epidemiology and programmatic activities.
-The Fellow will be authorized to access and analyze data sets/surveillance systems in all of these areas.
+The Fellow will be authorized to access, analyze, and evaluate data sets and surveillance systems in all of these areas.